The latest GRAF® weather model improvements

 Forecasting is evolving to become faster, more personalized, and more precise.
 Key innovations include:

-• AI-powered modeling: Artificial intelligence and machine learning are playing a growing role in improving forecast accuracy.
-These systems can rapidly process massive volumes of historical and real-time data, identify subtle patterns, and provide a range of outcomes known as ensemble modeling that supports probabilistic forecasting and gives a more complete picture of weather’s nuance and variability.
+- AI-powered modeling: Artificial intelligence and machine learning are increasingly playing a role in enhancing forecast accuracy.
+These systems can rapidly process massive volumes of historical and real-time data, identify subtle patterns, and provide a range of outcomes known as ensemble modeling, which supports probabilistic forecasting and gives a more complete picture of the weather’s nuances and variability.
 AI is particularly useful for refining forecasts in dynamic or hard-to-model environments.

 Precision, preparedness, and progress